bostontrader/polo-catbox/README.md

 After much wringing of hands, gnashing of teeth, and general agonization, I have answered these puzzles as follows:

+* The server comes equipped with a minimal set of mock API keys and secrets provided via the runtime configuration.
+API Keys 'me' and 'others' are sufficient for our testing purposes.

+* The trading comes equipped with a minimal set of currencies and markets aka currency pairs that it can use.
+This is also provided via the runtime configuration.

+* Other than the API keys, currencies, and markets that are initially provided by the configuration, the engine starts empty.
+Any usage will have to make suitable deposits, place orders, or whatever, in order to push the engine into the desired state.

+* The engine supports a handful of methods that cannot ordinarily be performed.
+Such as a method to make deposits.

 * The server generally handles parameter checking.
 Any requests that pass the server's initial scrutiny get sent to the trade engine.
+The server has testing for this.

-* The trade engine therefore omits most parameter checking and hopes that the server does its job.
+* The trade engine therefore omits most parameter checking (and testing of) and hopes that the server does its job.

 * The trade engine has a fairly elaborate set of tests for the basic functionality, minus parameter checking.

-* The server has tests for parameter checking.

-* The server has a fairly elaborate set of tests for the basic functionality that essentially mirrors the similar testing for the trade engine.

-I think this is generally a good division of labor and provides good test coverage.
-One disadvantage is that there is some difficult testing that is duplicated for the HTTP API and the trading engine.
-I think it's obvious that the HTTP API ought to have this testing and that it's very desirable for the trading engine to have it also.
-However, we can't reasonably factor much of this out, w/o sinking into the pit of incomprehensible abstraction, so we must therefore hold our noses and tolerate this duplication.

-# Server Operation

-When the server starts it has a minimal state that it gets from the configuration.
-Said state includes:

-* An API key and secret for two users, 'me' and 'others'.

-* A collection of currencies that can be used.

-* A collection of prior deposits of any currency for any user.

-* A collection of acceptable markets that can be used.

-These items cannot be added via the API and must be present in order to use the API.
-Thus their insertion here.

-Your test can further modify the state by submitting any request that modifies the state.
-When you do this you will need a set of credentials.
-You can use 'me' as the test subject user and  'others' as "all the other market participants."
-In this way you can setup the market to be as elaborate as you like.
-You could even add additional users if you like.

 # API Key and Secret